offensive-vk/Temp/README.md

-# 📺 TheExitMoviePlatform - Find Everything
+# 📺 TheExitMoviePlatform

-Application to view information about movies and series from all over the world using the amazing API of The Movie Database (TMDB).
+Free Application to view information about movies and series from all over the world using the amazing API of The Movie Database (TMDB).

 ## ⚙️ Features